 Making scrambled eggs correctly requires stirring them quickly and consistently over the right level of heat: very low if you want your eggs soft and spoonable; low if you like them a bit firmer, but still moist and creamy; and medium-high or high if you prefer them delightfully fluffy.

 You'll need just two essential tools for soft-scrambled and fluffy scrambled eggs.
 First and most important is a nonstick skillet in mint condition, with no scratches or flaws—to produce the right consistency in your eggs with no sticking, nothing beats a nonstick surface.
 (Because they only function well when they're flawless, we recommend buying cheap nonstick pans and replacing them as necessary.)
 The second item you'll need is a spatula, specifically a nonstick one.
-We love these simple silicone spatulas: Their slippery material won't damage the coating on your pan as they coax your eggs into beautiful curds.
+We love a simple silicone spatula: Their slippery material won't damage the coating on your pan as they coax your eggs into beautiful curds.

 For fancy French scrambled eggs with a spoonable consistency, you'll want that slope-sided saucepan again, as well as a whisk.
 The whisk helps break up the scrambled egg curds as soon as they form, and the curved sides of the pan ensure that there's nowhere for pockets of curd to hide.